Visas for Victims of Criminal Activity

 Appointment Wait Time

-Check the estimated wait time for a nonimmigrant visa interview appointment at a U.S. Embassy or Consulate.
+Check the estimated wait time for a nonimmigrant visa interview appointment at a U.S. embassy or consulate.

 Note: Please check the individual Embassy or Consulate website to determine if your case is eligible for a waiver of the in-person interview.